The conference for AI, Graph Databases and Linked Data

 2017 conference themes

-This year’s conference will feature presentations from industry and research leaders that in some way touch upon 4 Connected Data themes.
+November 16th will feature presentations from industry and research leaders across 4 Connected Data themes.

 These are designed to encourage cross fertilisation across AI, Graph, Linked Data and Semantic communities and foster adoption of these technologies.